nokia/ntt/docs/reference.md

 ## ttcn3c
 ttcn3c parses TTCN-3 files and generates output based on the options given.
 The `--generator` argument specifies what generator plugin shall be used by ttcn3c.
 Default is a t3xf output.

+ttcn3c uses [Protobuf](#gRPC) for plugin communication.
+We'll provide more details, as soon as the initial version is released.

 # API

 The Go API is described here: